Blessing-Nelson/Web-Scraping-With-Python/README.md

  ## 📝 Notes
-The static scraping example uses books.toscrape.com (a practice website) and also wikipedia GDP forecast by country
+The static scraping example uses books.toscrape.com (a practice website) and also wikipedia list of Highest-grossing films.

 The dynamic scraping example uses a demo site with JavaScript-loaded content.